Japanese Unisex Names and Their Meanings

-There are plenty of lists with Japanese names on the internet, but today I present to you a list of Japanese names and their meanings, as well as the kanji or ideograms that make up the name.
+There are plenty of lists of Japanese names online, but today I’m sharing a list of Japanese unisex names and their meanings, along with the kanji or ideograms that make up each name.

-Remember that the meaning is quite shallow and sometimes doesn’t make sense, because it requires the person to know the Kanji and its essence to understand the deep meaning of each name.
-Not to mention that a name can have various meanings and be written with different ideograms.
+Keep in mind that the meaning is often only superficial and sometimes does not make much sense unless you understand the kanji and its deeper nuance.
+Not to mention that a name can have different meanings and be written with different ideograms.

-The list contains names that can be given to boys and girls!
-They are completely unisex names.
-The list of masculine and feminine names in Japanese and their meanings follows below:
+This list contains names that can be given to both boys and girls.
+They are truly unisex names.
+The list of Japanese names and their meanings follows below:

 List of names in Japanese